Identifying Bottle Necks In Student Amenities Center

 Result

 The results showed where to add or remove staff to make sure that all employees are better utilized to improve customer satisfaction and decrease bottlenecks.
-For example, in the cafeteria area, reduce cashiers and increase cooking staff to reduce wait times in the small cafeteria wait area; The staffing in the bank is insufficient during peak times – increasing staff by just one person during peak hours would significantly reduce the wait times.
-Students did note that the results of the simulation could be used as reference for the preparation of specific event days in the center.
+For example, in the cafeteria area, reducing cashiers and increasing cooking staff can reduce wait times in the small cafeteria waiting area.
+Staffing in the bank is insufficient during peak times — increasing staff by just one person during peak hours would significantly reduce wait times.
+Students noted that the results of the simulation could be used as a reference for the preparation of specific event days in the center.